azaelcodes/bookingcomclient/README.md

 $data = $hotel->getHotelByDestinationId('20088325', 1)
 ```

-`getHotelByDestinationId` accepts destinationId and number of records to return.
+`getHotelByDestinationId` accepts destination ID and number of hotels to return.

 ``output from $data in json format``